Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

-\paragraph{The MFN Relaxation.}
+\paragraph{The MFN relaxation.}

-As the natural LP formulation for CFL is known to have an unbounded integrality gap even for simple settings, An, Singh, and Svensson~\cite{DBLP:conf/focs/AnSS14} designed a strong LP relaxation based on multicommodity flow networks (MFN).
-The idea is to impose Knapsack-cover type constraints, formulated as reassignable \emph{partial assignments} given as free in each qualifying test on both the facility values and the assignments of the clients.
-In the following we introduce the framework and the construction of this relaxation.
+As natural LP formulations for CFL are known to have an unbounded integrality gap even for simple settings, An, Singh, and Svensson~\cite{DBLP:conf/focs/AnSS14} introduced a strong LP relaxation based on multicommodity flow networks (MFN).
+The idea is to impose Knapsack-cover type constraints, formulated as reassignable \emph{partial assignments} given as free in each qualifying test.

 \begin{definition}[Partial Assignments] A partial assignment $g$ is a function $g\colon \MC{F} \times \MC{D} \rightarrow [0,1]$.
 The partial assignment $g$ is said to be valid if \; (i) $ \sum_{i \in \MC{F}} g_{i,j} \le 1$, for each $j \in \MC{D}$, and \; (ii) $ \sum_{j \in \MC{D}} g_{i,j} \le u_i$, for each $i \in \MC{F}$. \end{definition}